|Quick Facts: Cashiers|

 |Short-term on-the-job training|

-Cashiers handle payments from customers purchasing goods and services.
+Cashiers process payments from customers purchasing goods and services.

-Most cashiers work indoors, usually in retail establishments such as supermarkets, department stores, movie theaters, and restaurants.
+Most cashiers work in retail establishments such as grocery stores, gasoline stations, and other general merchandise stores.

-Cashiers are usually trained on the job.
-There are usually no formal educational requirements.
+Cashiers are trained on the job.
+There are no formal education requirements to become a cashier.

-Employment of cashiers is projected to grow 3 percent from 2012 to 2022, slower than the average for all occupations.
-Retail sales are expected to grow, leading to increased need for cashiers over the projections decade.
+Employment of cashiers is projected to grow 2 percent from 2014 to 2024, slower than the average for all occupations.
+Advances in technology, such as self-service checkout stands in retail stores and increasing online sales, will continue to limit the need for cashiers.

 Compare the job duties, education, job growth, and pay of cashiers with similar occupations.